hackettka/HTML-CSS/rules.md

 Note the different syntax being used for the different rule sets.
 The bottom two are specific kinds of rule sets called **classes** and **ids**.
 In general, classes and ids allow for more specific styling - more on these soon!

-*Note: It does not matter what order you put rule sets in your stylesheet.
-CSS gives priority to the more specific rules first, always.*

 ## ACTIVITY
 Copy and paste the CSS above into your `style.css` file and re-save the file.
 Then open or refresh your `index.html` file in your browser and see what happens.